Subikesh/Exam_registration/README.md

 * Learned and implemented django forms and class-based views.

-* Deployed and hosted it in heroku as an open-sourse app
+* Deployed and hosted it in heroku as an open-source app

 ## Objective